Hussienfahmy/MeFab/README.md

 Compatibility
 -------------
  **Minimum Android SDK**: API level of 21.

  How to use
 -------------
-Create a menu Describe the icon and id for each edge fab (MeFab currentlly support maximmum 3 items)
+Create a menu Describe the icon and id for each edge fab (MeFab currently support maximum 3 items)

 ```xml
 <menu xmlns:android="http://schemas.android.com/apk/res/android">